dconlisk/bristol-stool-chart-flutter-app/README.md

 open build/ios/archive/Runner.xcarchive in Xcode
-Click Validate app (accept defaults and then choose automatically manage signing option) Click Distribute app (choose App Store Connect and then upload option, and accept defaults) When done you can select the build in your new version in App Store Connect (Note: it may take a couple of minutes for the build to appear after upload)
+Click Validate app (accept defaults and then choose automatically manage signing option) Click Distribute app (choose App Store Connect and then upload option, and accept defaults) When done you can select the uploaded build in your new release in App Store Connect (Note: it may take a couple of minutes for the build to appear after upload)

 [See full instructions here](https://flutter.dev/docs/deployment/ios)